 Jefferson County Community Impact Fund 2014 This fund was established to provide distributions to support Jefferson County West Virginia-based 501(c)(3) nonprofit organizations, churches, schools and government agencies that primarily serve distressed communities or economically disadvantaged individuals and families.

-Morgan County Community Impact Fund 2016 This fund was established to provide distributions to support Morgan County West Virginia-based 501(c)(3) nonprofit organizations, churches, schools and government agencies that primarily serve distressed communities or economically disadvantaged individuals and families.
+Morgan County Community Impact Fund 2016 This fund awards grants to support Morgan County West Virginia-based 501(c)(3) nonprofit organizations, churches, schools and government agencies that primarily serve distressed communities or economically disadvantaged individuals and families.

 In creating a scholarship, you invest in your community’s future and show students you care.
 Your community foundation provides the expertise to help you meet your personal goals and awards scholarships to deserving students.
 Your gift can help students — from preschool to postgraduate — achieve their lifetime dreams.